 People already struggling to keep a roof over their heads could be at risk if the policing bill is passed with its current wording, too.
 The same section makes it a criminal offence to sleep rough or sleep in cars on private land.

 “It could be doorways, people’s drives, any kind of farmland,” Rob Cartridge, acting head of communications and advocacy, told The Big Issue.
 “Lots of land that many of us would assume is public actually is not.
-Housing estates, for example, are often owned by the property developers, so it’s their land.
+[It] leaves people with fewer options than you might think.”